 "In prescription drug advertising, sponsors are permitted to include truthful, non-misleading information about the price of their products in promotion," FDA explains in the notice.
-"This may extend to price comparison information, wherein sponsors may include information about the price of a competing product in order to make advantageous claims."
+"This may extend to price comparison information, wherein sponsors may include information about the price of

 The problem, FDA notes, is that few drugs—with the exception of generic chemical drugs—are easily comparable.
 Instead, companies marketing similar drugs must account for differences in safety and efficacy when making price comparisons between two or more products.